 After replacing 20-watt fluorescent light bulbs to 6-watt LED light bulbs, they save 478 kWh and NT $2,765 per month, and the heat of lights is much lower as well.
 Nowadays, LED lighting is available for a variety of color properties, so people can choose the lights suit their needs, such as different color, light value, etc.

-When most of the restaurant culture are about productivity and popularity, European Pie cares about the quality of food, the style of their restaurant and environmental conservation.
-This demonstrates that there’re more and more people take actions to help the earth, and European Pie is leading this green movement with other restaurants!
+When most of the restaurant culture are about productivity and popularity, European Pie cares about the quality of food, the style of their restaurant, and environmental conservation.
+This demonstrates that there are more and more people take action to help the earth, and European Pie is leading this green movement with other restaurants!

 She saw DOMI’s Green promoting booth in an exhibition that was held by the church.
 It reminded Mrs. Ma how human activity has damaged the earth, meanwhile, she supported the action that DOMI encourages customers buying green products and plant trees with their revenue.
 She was deeply moved about what DOMI has been doing and she asked what she could do to help the environment.

 “ I know the price of LED lights is higher than the traditional ones, but I trust DOMI and the benefits of saving energy that they told me.
 So I converted all the lights at home without hesitating.”
 Speaking of this, Mrs Ma was smiling and bursting with energy, and then she pointed out the places that she has changed the lights, which showed her satisfaction with this decision.

 Mrs. Ma said, the installation of LED lights finished the end of last year.
 She took DOMI’s advice of replacing 40-watt fluorescent light bulbs to 20-watt LED light bulbs in the living room, replacing 23-watt CFL to 9-watt LED light bulbs in the bathroom as well as in the rooms and kitchen.
 Her home is much brighter after converting to LED lights.